JonasGeiping/breaching/README.md

 ## Additional Topics

 ### Benchmarking
 A script to benchmark attacks is included as `benchmark_breaches.py`.
 This script will iterate over the first valid `num_trials` users, attack each separately and average the resulting metrics.
 This can be useful for quantitative analysis of these attacks.
+The default case takes about a day to benchmark on a single GTX2080 GPU for optimization-based attacks, and less than 30 minutes for analytic attacks.

+### System Requirements
+All attacks can be run on both CPU/GPU (any `torch.device` actually).
+However, the optimization-based attacks are very compute intensive and using a GPU is highly advised.
+The other attacks are cheap enough to be run on CPUs (The Decepticon attack for example does most of the heavy lifting in assignment problems on CPU, for example).

+### Options
+It is probably best to have a look into `breaching/config` to see all possible options.

 ### Citation
 For now, please cite the respective publications for each attack and use case.

 ### Authors
-This framework was built by Jonas Geiping with great contributions from [Liam Fowl](https://github.com/lhfowl) and [Yuxin Wen](https://github.com/YuxinWenRick).
+This framework was built by me (Jonas Geiping), [Liam Fowl](https://github.com/lhfowl) and [Yuxin Wen](https://github.com/YuxinWenRick).

 ### Contact
 If you have questions, don't hesitate to open an issue here on github or write us an email.